 The Coronavirus then represents an opportunity.
 If you focus on your people in a competent and ethical way, and you listen to their needs, you can drive up trust, teamwork, and resilience.Josh Bersin, Coronavirus Response: People First, Economics Second

 Unfortunately, the fact that more voices are raising against a cost-cutting approach to this crisis, does not mean that labour issues will be prevented.
 But if companies feel that Purpose is a valid and vital topic to foster, we will probably have fewer considerations for immediate terminations than in the past.
 At least for some companies.
+As Bob Chapman states, Letting go of people should never be a leader’s first choice or an easy choice to make.

 4. How should my organisation adapt?